HannahGuo/BackToTheFuture/README.md

 # BackToTheFuture
-Notes to play Back to the Future (composed by Alan Silvestri) on a passive buzzer
+This was created using the pitches library in Arduino.
+It uses a passive buzzer to play the *Back to the Future* theme song, composed by Alan Silvestri, once.
+The notes used are for Bb Trumpet.